carbon-data-specification/Steering_Committee/rules_of_engagement.md

             <ul><li>Contains profile data, metadata, schemas, etc.</li></ul>
         </ul>
         <strong>Note:</strong> in some cases the group MAY agree to develop a single document that contains the above list as sections.
-        Each document will follow the phases described in this table:
+        Each document will follow the phases described in the above diagram.
       </td>
    </tr>
    <tr>